What Is Tax Evasion?

 Tax evasion is a failure to pay or a deliberate underpayment of taxes.
 It’s illegal and subject to penalties and criminal charges under the IRS code.

-Gretchen Roberts, the CEO of Red Bike Advisors, a firm in Wilmington, North Carolina, that provides tax services to small businesses, described it this way: “Tax evasion is not paying taxes at all or deliberately underpaying by underreporting income, paying illegal workers in cash, hiding assets, claiming credits you can't substantiate, etc. You could end up with your bank account and possessions garnished and even with jail time for tax evasion.
+Gretchen Roberts is the CEO of Red Bike Advisors, a Wilmington, North Carolina-based firm that provides tax services to small businesses.
+Roberts defined tax evasion this way: “Tax evasion is not paying taxes at all or deliberately underpaying by underreporting income, paying illegal workers in cash, hiding assets, claiming credits you can't substantiate, etc. You could end up with your bank account and possessions garnished and even with jail time for tax evasion.”

 You could end up with your bank account and possessions garnished and even with jail time for tax evasion.”